US-RSE Steering Committee Elections

 Positions and Eligibility

-Five Steering Committee seats are open in this election, each for a 2-year term (January 1, 2024 through December 31, 2025).
-The following steering committee members have terms that end this year: Nicole Brewer, Jeff Carver, Ian Cosden, Sandra Gesing, and Christina Maimone.
+Four Steering Committee seats are open in this election, each for a 2-year term (January 1, 2025 through December 31, 2027).
+The following steering committee members have terms that end this year: Miranda Mundt, Rinku Gupta, Kenton McHenry, and Julia Damerow.
 All US-RSE members in good standing as of the day nominations open are eligible for nomination.

 The responsibilities of Steering Committee members are detailed in the US-RSE Membership and Governance document.
 They include: